javaman97/Dependencies/README.md

 ---

 ### Usage Notes

-- Ensure that your project’s Gradle files are set up to use Kotlin DSL if you prefer a more concise and idiomatic build script.
+- Ensure that your project’s Gradle files are set up to use Kotlin DSL.
-- Keep your dependency versions consistent across modules to avoid compatibility issues.

-This README provides a handy reference for setting up and using these dependencies in your Android projects.
+- You can too refer to Official Docs as well for in-depth reference or dependencies update.